portainer/portainer-docs/docs/v2.0-be/auth/oauth.md

 In this screen, you need to configure the data that you OAuth provider give you to configure Portainer.
 The fields are:

-* Automatic User Provisioning: Toggle on this options if you want to create users for each user logged using OAuth.
+* Automatic User Provisioning: Toggle on these options if you want to create users for each user logged using OAuth.
 After enable the toggle, you need to define in wich team that users should be created.

 ![oauth](assets/custom2.png)